EstebanArenas1/SGEM/README.md

 ## Installation (~1.5 hours)

+Installation is divided into three steps:
+  1. Downloading all accompanying Singularity images
+  2. Setting up Ollama and downloading the LLMs used for inference and evaluation
+  3. Creating a conda environment

 See [INSTALL.md](docs/INSTALL.md) for full installation instructions on HPC systems.
 ![-----------------------------------------------------](assets/purpleline.png)

 ## Usage

 ### 1. Dataset formatting
   BTReport requires each subject's data be separated into individual folders.
 Each subject folder should include at least two niftii files: a T1 scan with file ending `-t1n.nii.gz` , and the corresponding tumor segmentation mask with file ending `-seg.nii.gz`.
 Following BraTS convention, segmentations should contain NCR, ED, and ET subregions.
-Optionally an additional file with additional patient metadata can be added in a file as `metadata.json`.
+Optionally, an additional metadata.json file may be provided containing the ground-truth Findings section and/or supplementary patient metadata.
+When included, the ground-truth Findings section should be stored under the 'Clinical Report' key.
   ```text
   data/
   ├── subject_001/